learning-zone/angular-basics/README.md

 (or)
 let username = 'John'; // initialized
 ```
 **3. Function calls are not supported:** The compiler does not currently support function expressions or lambda functions.
-For example, you cannot set a provider\'s useFactory to an anonymous function or arrow function as below.
+For example, you cannot set a provider useFactory to an anonymous function or arrow function as below.
 ```typescript
   providers: [
     { provide: MyStrategy, useFactory: function() { ... } },